whusterj/dndindc/_posts/wiki/2019-01-12-zhentarim.md

 layout: page
 title: Zhentarim
 date: 2019-01-12
-description: The Zhentarim ("Zhents") are one of several major factions vying for power in Waterdep.
+description: The Zhentarim ("Zhents") are one of several major factions vying for power in Waterdeep.
 They are widely recognized as a criminal organization.
 category: wiki
 tags: factions
 ---

-The Zhentarim ("Zhents") are one of several major factions vying for power in Waterdep.
+The Zhentarim ("Zhents") are one of several major factions vying for power in Waterdeep.
 They are widely recognized as a criminal organization.

 Unlike [The Xanathar Guild][xanathar-guild], but they retain a sense of order and justice.